Swahili grammar: Relative verb forms

 The tenseless relative form is used when expressing a general meaning or a habit: Wakao hapa The ones who (usually) sit here.
-Usiache mbachao kwa msala ujao Don't leave a rotten matt for a (nice) praying matt which may come (A bird in your hand is better that two birds in the bush).
+Usiache mbachao kwa msala ujao Don't leave a rotten mat for a (nice) praying mat which may come (A bird in your hand is better that two birds in the bush).
 Kitabu hichi ndicho nikitafutacho This the book I look around (I've been seeking for ages).
 It is also used in some copula Kitabu nilicho nacho The book I am with (the book which is with me).

 The tensed aspect is connected to a specific time either in the present, the future or in the past.
 Therefore it is used with a definite past -li- and not with the recent past -me-.
 The relative is the same expressing the subject (who) or the object (that, which).